vuongducphuong/documentation/content/administration/upgrade.rst

 -----------------------------------

-Should you have any more questions about the upgrade, do not hesitate to send a message to `Odoo Upgrade Team <mailto:upgrade@odoo.com>`_.
+Should you have any more questions about the upgrade, do not hesitate to send a message to `Odoo Upgrade Team <mailto:upgrade@leansoft.vn>`_.
 We will be happy to answer it as soon as possible.

 .. _upgrade/supported-versions: